TransAsia Airways Flight 791: Aircraft and crew

-The aircraft involved was an ATR 72-200 (registration B-22708, manufacturing serial number 322).
+The aircraft involved was an ATR 72-200, registration B-22708.
 It entered service as a passenger aircraft with TransAsia Airways on 25 August 1992.

-From September 1998 to February 2001, the aircraft was leased to Gill Airways in the United Kingdom with British registration G-BXYV.
-After returning to TransAsia Airways in 2001, the aircraft was converted into a freighter and was given its previous registration back as B-22708.
+In February 2002 the aircraft was converted to a freighter.
 At the time of the accident, the aircraft had 19,254 hours, and 25,529 takeoff and landing cycles.
 The aircraft was powered by two Pratt and Whitney PW124B engines.'

 Captain Pan Teh-chung, aged 53, had been with TransAsia Airways since 1991.
 He had 14,277 hours of flight experience, including 10,608 hours on the ATR 42/72.
 First Officer Liu Ching-hai, aged 34, had been with TransAsia Airways since 1997 and had logged 4,578 flight hours, with 4,271 of them on the ATR 42/72.'

 Investigation

 Taiwan's Aviation Safety Council (now the Taiwan Transportation Safety Board) investigated the accident.
 The ASC reviewed the flight crew's training records.
 During recurrent training, the captain had "satisfactory" scores in icing conditions, however the instructor noted that the captain had a "tendency to lose situational awareness".
 According to his instructor, the captain repeated the training, and his results improved.
 Despite this, the instructor said that the captain was "still unsteady."
 There were no issues reported during the first officer's training.